 Example: Spouses marry in Georgia and have a child.
 Upon separation, husband moves to Texas.
 After six months in the state and 90 days in Harris County, husband files for divorce against wife.
 Husband will be able to divorce in Texas (assuming the court has personal jurisdiction over the wife) however Texas will not have subject matter jurisdiction over the child.
 In short, they can divorce in Texas but cannot render orders regarding the child.

-This above is a quick look at venue and jurisdiction in Texas and is not meant as legal advice.
-This area of family law is very complex and has some very important federal law implications.
+This above is a quick look at venue and jurisdiction in Texas.
+This area of Texas Family law is very complex and has some very important federal law implications.
 If you have question regarding the topic above, contact your Houston divorce lawyer, Shawn M. Rudisel, for a complimentary consultation today.